jbhearne/Mixed_Messages/README.md

 4. Coded in VS Code

 ## Running the program
 This project was created to be run on the terminal using Node.js.
 Outputs three "confused" quotes to the terminal made from different parts of three randomly chosen real quotes.
+If you read all three quotes you could piece together the three original quotes yourself.
 ![Screenshot](Screenshot.PNG)